eumetnet-e-ai/asvtools/README.md

                   |output
              |output
 ------------------------------------
-'iodir' is inside your workdir.
+The input-output-directory 'iodir' is inside your workdir.
 Structure will be created automatically.

 ## License